-- " Portfolio characteristics (see section Primary Asset Analysis): - Exposure to the real estate sector: Around 15.8% of the pool balance is exposed to the Construction and Building sector (according to our industry classification), which includes 7.8% corresponding to loans granted to real estate developers. - Bullet credits: 2.22% of the portfolio are bullet loans (plus 29.9% that corresponds to LoC). - " Transaction structure (see section Additional Structural Analysis): - High degree of linkage to the originator: Besides acting as servicer, Santander holds the accounts receiving the pool collections and holding the reserve fund (commingling risk).
+- " Portfolio characteristics (see section Primary Asset Analysis): - Exposure to the real estate sector: Around 19.3% of the pool balance is exposed to the Construction and Building sector (according to our industry classification), which includes 4.6% corresponding to loans granted to real estate developers. - Bullet credits: 0.96% of the portfolio are bullet loans. - Low level of collateralisation of the portfolio: Loans benefitting from a 1st lien mortgage represent 17.6% of the portfolio and can decrease further to 10% of the total portfolio during the 2-year replenishment period. - " Transaction structure (see section Additional Structural Analysis): - High degree of linkage to the originator: Besides acting as servicer, Santander holds the accounts receiving the pool collections and holding the reserve fund (commingling risk).
 It is also the liquidity line provider.
-Different triggers have been put in place in the deal to protect it against the different risks derived from this strong linkage. - Complex Structure: The daily acquisition of new draw-downs of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction. - Interest rate risk: 72.43% of the pool balance consist of floating rate loans and 27.57% fixed rate loans, whereas the notes are floating liabilities.
+Different triggers have been put in place in the deal to protect it against the different risks derived from this strong linkage. - Revolving transaction: The transaction has 2-year revolving period during which the issuer can replenish the portfolio with the purchase of additional loans and credit lines, which can increase the volatility of the portfolio performance. - Replenishment criteria: The replenishment criteria are relatively broad, in particular they can allow for an increase in the sector concentration. - Complex Structure: The daily acquisition of new draw-downs of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction. - Interest rate risk: 55.21% of the pool balance consists of floating rate loans and 44.79% fixed rate loans (which can increase to 55% during the revolving period), whereas the notes are floating liabilities.
 Therefore, the structure is exposed to interest rate and basis risk as the transaction is not protected by an interest rate swap.
+In addition, the transaction is exposed to negative carry risk, as collections that are not used to purchase assets may accumulate in the issuer bank account (yielding zero interest) during the replenishment period.